evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 54 minutes, while a more common scenario of 10-80% would take 28 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 59% resulting in an actual charge speed including time loss on 89kW.
 Each charge session would take 25 minutes and 26 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 7 minutes to drive.
-This will requires four charge sessions charging from 1% to 62%.
+This trip will require four charge session(s) charging from 1% to 62%.
 The total time lost for charging will be 107 minutes.
 ### Onboard charger